G-S9N6DX06CF

 facts about cheetahs reproductionCheetah male mounts her from behind with a neck bite

-Gestation period 90-95 days.
+The gestation period is 90–95 days.

 Litters from one to six cubs are born at any time of the year.

-Shortly before she is ready to give birth the mother makes a den for the cubs.
-This will be in a quiet hidden spot usually in tall grass.
+Shortly before she is ready to give birth, the mother makes a den for the cubs.
+This will be in a quiet, hidden spot, usually in tall grass.

-At around 3 weeks their first teeth appear.
+At around 3 weeks, their first teeth appear.

 A mother cheetah will frequently move her litter to protect them from other predators.